The Regency Wardrobe collection - research & making - The chalked floor

 The Chalked Floor design for under the ball gown of The Regency Wardrobe:

-I started with the idea of designing an area of chalked floor for underneath the ball gown, the feature piece of The Regency Wardrobe collection, that would extend the design on the skirt.
-During the period I spent working on all the pieces not least that dress I decided also to design another area of floor for under the two military uniforms I was making, as these male figures were meant to be standing within sight of that elegant lady.
+I started with the idea of designing an area of chalked floor for underneath the ball gown, the feature piece of The Regency Wardrobe collection, one that would extend the design on the skirt.
+During the period I spent working on all the pieces not least that dress itself I decided also to design another area of floor for under the two military uniforms I was making, as these male figures were meant to be standing within sight of that elegant lady.

 © Victoria and Albert museum